What is Telepsychiatry

 • Follow-up and support: Check to make certain the provider offers ongoing support, makes scheduling follow-up appointments simple, or provides access to valuable resources between sessions if needed.

-Choosing a provider for virtual psychotherapy isn’t much different than selecting a provider for in-person appointments.
+Choosing a provider for online psychiatry isn’t much different than selecting a provider for in-person appointments.
 Both require due diligence to ensure patients pick their ideal medical professional for psychiatric services.

 Benefits and Drawbacks of Telemental Health